 (1) All Films submitted under these Terms must be submitted in accordance with the procedure outlined herein.
 NIFF may disqualify or reject any Film that is not submitted in this way.

 (2) To submit a film for Festival consideration, an Applicant must: (a) complete the registration process at Festival Freeway and pay the required fee as outlined in article V.2 below and (b) provide to NIFF a digital screener for review by NIFF programming staff.
-NIFF DOES NOT ACCEPT submissions in any other manner or format, including: content burned to Read/Write (RW) discs, blu-ray discs or trailers.
+NIFF DOES NOT ACCEPT submissions in any other manner or format (ie. content burned to Read/Write (RW) discs, blu-ray discs or trailers.)

 (3) Submitted films must:

 a.
 Contain one version only of the Film, in the original language of production, with English subtitles if the original language is not English;